kenohori/my-website/_posts/2016-04-02-my-latex-thesis-workflow.md

 So, if you decide to use Git, you need to set up a repository.
 While you may decide to only do so locally, I personally prefer to keep everything pushed to a private GitHub[^3] repository too.
 It's an extra layer of security.
 Also, most people I've met don't know that GitHub provides [free academic plans](https://education.github.com) both for individual people and for groups.
 These allow you keep a few private repositories.
 At the [3D geoinformation group](https://3d.bk.tudelft.nl), we use them extensively.

 As a small note, Git versioning works best when you keep *one sentence per line*.
 This makes comparing and merging changes much easier.
 See my supervisor Hugo's [other tips](https://3d.bk.tudelft.nl/hledoux/blog/rules-happy-latex/) in this sense.
 I agree with most of them, but they're all reasonable even when working entirely by yourself and will help to keep LaTeX documents tidy.
+As a rule: commit early and commit often.
+Just before deciding on a big change and at the end of your working day are good times for this.

 ### Text editor: Sublime Text